Mujauna, Shikarpur

 Mujauna is a village in West Champaran district in the Indian state of Bihar.
 It comes under the Shikarpur panchayat of Narkatiaganj block.

 Demographics

-As of 2011 India census, Mujauna had a population of 901 in 121 households.
+As of the 2011 census of India, Mujauna had a population of 901 in 121 households.
 Males constitute 52% of the population and females 47%.
 Mujauna has an average literacy rate of 42%, lower than the national average of 74%: male literacy is 67.28%, and female literacy is 32.71%.
 In Mujauna, 20.4% of the population is under 6 years of age.